 How Do Affairs End?

-1) Divorce and Remarriage
+1) Divorce And Remarriage

 This is the most common trope seen when infidelity is involved in a marriage.
-Countless media examples demonstrate the popularity of a man or woman who cheats on their spouse, leaves their spouse for their new partner, and enjoys a newly free, younger way of living.
+Countless media examples demonstrate the popularity of a man or woman who cheats on their spouse, leaves their spouse for their new affair partner and enjoys a newly free, younger way of living.
 In real life, though, the outcome is rarely as simplistic or deliberately cruel.
-Unfortunately, some people step outside of their marriages or relationships, fall in love with the people they cheated with, and choose this new relationship over the old.
+Unfortunately, some people step outside of their marriages or relationships, fall in love with the people they cheated with, and choose this new relationship over the old one.
 While it may hurt, it is usually not malicious in nature, but comes as a result of relationship neglect, self-focus, and an unwillingness to work on the existing marriage.

-2) Divorce and Relationship Loss
+2) Divorce And Relationship Loss

-Some affairs end in both the loss of one's spouse, and the loss of whatever relationship prompted infidelity.
-In some cases, this comes as a result of all parties being made aware of one another: some people who step outside of their commitments do so without informing their new partner of their marriage or long-term relationship status, and suffer the consequences when their new flame discovers the lie.
+Some affairs end in both the loss of one's spouse and the loss of whatever relationship prompted infidelity.
+In some cases, this comes as a result of all parties being made aware of one another: some people who step outside of their commitments do so without informing their new partner of their marriage or long-term relationship status and suffer the consequences when their new flame discovers the lie.

 Divorce and relationship loss contains within it a lot of pain: not only is the spouse who has been cheated on in pain, but also the new person with whom the spouse was having an affair, and the cheating partner.
 In this scenario, everyone's hearts are dragged through the mud, and recovery often requires a lot of time, therapy, and distance from one another.